 End the sales page with a compelling call to action.
-Make buying your mini course irresistable through strong copy.
+Make buying your mini course irresistible with strong and savvy copy.

 Your next email might touch on pain points.
 What’s bothering your target customer?
 How can you help?

 The 80/20 rule should always apply to social media.
-Use 20 percent of your posts to promote your mini course, but use the remaining 80 percent to share useful, actionable information or to entertain your audience.
+Use 20% of your posts to promote your mini course, but use the remaining 80% to share useful, actionable information or to entertain your audience.

 Share in-depth articles that show off your expertise and authority.
 If you’ve conducted independent research, share it.
 Consider writing anecdotes about your own life or your customers’ lives.

 Kajabi allows you to create, market, and sell your mini course in just a few clicks.
-Just choose your Mini Course blueprint inside Kajabi, upload your own content, and you're set!
+Just choose your Mini Course Product Blueprint, upload your own content, and you're set!

-You can even use Kajabi create your sales page and landing pages, organize your social media content, and blog about your niche.
+You can even use Kajabi to create your sales and landing pages, organize your social media content, and blog about your niche.
+The

 Sales won’t happen just because you want them to.
 If you put in the work, though, your mini course will fly off the virtual shelves.

 A mini course isn’t nearly as formidable a project as a full-length course.
-You still must pack plenty of value into the course, but Kajabi makes it easy to deliver excellent content for your target audience.
+You still have to pack plenty of value into the course.

 After you learn how to create a mini course, you’ll enjoy several benefits.
 You can get to know your audience better, develop your brand around a specific theme or topic, start generating revenue right away, and get some experience with a smaller project.

-Best of all, you can do all of this from the Kajabi platform.
+Best of all, you can do all of this with the Kajabi platform.